How to Get a Paralegal Certificate: What You Need to Know

 ABA-Approved Paralegal Programs

 When considering any paralegal program, check to see if it’s approved by the American Bar Association (ABA).
-An ABA endorsement ensures the program has the highest legal and educational standards and can thus lead to better job prospects.
+This is the gold standard for any certificate or degree.
+An ABA endorsement ensures the program has the highest educational and legal standards and can thus lead to better job prospects.
 In fact, many certification bodies give preference to candidates who’ve graduated from ABA-approved programs.

 Paralegal Specialist Certificate Criminal Law Program Page